How to Make a SaaS App Explainer Video Without Hiring a Team (2026)

 Almost every bad explainer fails in the same three ways:

 Starting with the brand.
 Logo animation, company tagline, founding story.
 The first 5 seconds are about the company, not the viewer's problem.
-By the time the product appears, 40% have dropped off.
+By the time the product appears, a chunk of viewers have already dropped off.
 Real product UI belongs in the first 5 seconds.

 Going stale on every UI update.
 Every new feature turns demo production into a small project: re-record, re-edit, re-export, repeat.
-Templates separate the animation layer from the content layer β swapping a screenshot takes 30 seconds.
+Templates separate the animation layer from the content layer, so swapping a screenshot takes 30 seconds.

 The "No After Effects" Stack in 2026